ftk1000/voice_bank/README.md

 # Free Software
 * https://docs.coqui.ai/en/latest/
 * https://github.com/coqui-ai/TTS

+# Apple's MAC

+* Accessability -> Perosonal Voice -> 150 phrases (takes ~40-60 min to speak, and 12-18 hours to train)
+* Accessability -> Live Speech = ON -> System Speech Lang = ENGLISH  +  Voice = Paul's Personal Voice2
+* Accessability -> Live Speech = ON -> System Speech Lang = RUSSIAN  +  Voice = Use System Voice
+* Q1: How to make Personal Voice in RUSSIAN?  ( I see only two options: ENGL and CHINESE )
+* Q2: When I renamed "Paul's Personal Voice2" to "Farid's" it stopped working.
+Why?
+* Q3: How to make "Paul's Personal Voice2" to work on all my devices: iPhone15 and iPad?
+* Q4: How to make "Paul's Personal Voice2" to work on MacMini?
+* Q5: I exported recordings to My Documents -> "Paul's Personal Voice2.zip" .
+Can this file be reused on other devices w/o trainig etc?

 # What free software or online service can I use to generate my synthetic voice from my voice bank, ie recorded sentences?